Biplane fighter aces

 The Gladiators then carried out a reconnaissance in the area, looking for reported Italian movements.
 On return, Lieutenant Smith crashed on landing at Azaza when starboard tyre burst and the aircraft slewed onto its side while Boyle suffered a flat tyre from the fight.

-Later on the day Visintini took off to fly back to guide these pilots home.
-It seems that during the flight he was however blown off course by high winds and while descending through clouds he crashed into the side of Mount Nefasit and was instantly killed.
+In the afternoon, Visintini took off to fly back to guide these pilots home.
+It seems that during the flight he was perhaps blown off course by high winds and while descending through clouds he crashed into the sides of Mount Bizen, near the hamlet of Nefasit, and was instantly killed.

-Air reconnaissance had reported that new CR.42s being assembled at Massawa after delivery by transport aircraft, and at 08.00 on 21 February Major Lawrence Wilmot from 1 SAAF Squadron took off from Kassala with Captain Brian Boyle and Lieutenants Robin Pare, John Coetzer, Leonard le Clues Theron, Viljoen and E. A. “Tuppy” Jarvis.
-The Hurricanes refuelled en route at Agordat and took off at 11:00, attacking Massawa at midday.
+Air reconnaissance had reported that new CR.42s being assembled at Massawa after delivery by transport aircraft, and at 08:00 on 21 February, Major Lawrence Wilmot from 1 SAAF Squadron took off from Kassala with Captain Brian Boyle and Lieutenants Robin Pare, John Coetzer, Leonard le Clues Theron, de K. Viljoen and E. A. Jarvis.
+The Hurricanes refuelled en route at Agordat and took off at 11:00, attacking Massawa an hour later.
 A small number of aircraft was seen outside the hangars, but the number inside was not known, so all six hangars were attacked, the pilots approaching at zero feet and firing directly into them; all were left in flames, the roof of one being blown right off by Major Wilmot.
 Six Ca.133s and a CR.42 were strafed in the open, and claimed in flames, while Lieutenant Robin Pare wiped out an anti-aircraft position and crew, which were firing on Major Wilmot.
 His guns then jammed but he continued to make dummy runs on the AA posts, being the last to leave the area.
-Lieutenant John Coetzer was however shot down and killed by AA fire, his Hurricane (V7658) crashing in flames.
+Lieutenant Coetzer was however shot down and killed by AA fire, his Hurricane (V7658) was seen crashing in flames.

 In fact, three Ca.133s and two S.81s, all of which had been damaged the previous day, were destroyed, and one more of each was damaged.